brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 However, some patients with influenza are at increased risk for secondary bacterial infections when on Tamiflu—a risk you won't take by eating garlic...
 Other[ adverse events](https://articles.mercola.com/sites/articles/archive/2008/03/15/tamiflu-s-effects-on-your-brain.aspx) of Tamiflu include pediatric deaths, serious skin reactions, and neuropsychiatric events, including suicide committed while delirious.

 ## Oregano oil - 3 times per day

-* <!--StartFragment-->

-  [Oregano](https://meehanmd.ehealthpro.com/products/oil-of-oregano-150-mg-60-softgels) <!--EndFragment-->contains two powerful compounds of Carvacrol and Thymol that have powerful antibacterial and antifungal properties.
-The predominant compound, Carvacrol, is arguably the most important component explaining why Oil of oregano is so potent.
-The higher the carvacrol concentration, the more effective it is.

 ## <!--StartFragment-->